tenebrius1/tp/docs/UserGuide.md

 ### Matching a student to tutor(s): `match` / `m`

-Find tutor(s) who teaches the subject that the student wants.
+Finds tutor(s) who teaches the subject that the student wants.

 Format: <br>`match INDEX`
 - The `INDEX` refers to the index number shown on the **displayed student list**.